 well as activate Push Notifications.

 If you require the Facebook functions, you need to click the "Use Facebook" checkbox and then supply the Facebook App ID and Facebook App Display Name.
-Note that all Facebook functionality is accessed via an extension, and when you first check the Use Facebook box you will be prompted to download and install the Facebook extension from the Marketplace (you may need to log into your YoYo Account before it can be downloaded).
+Note that all Facebook functionality is accessed via an extension, and when you first check the Use Facebook box you will be prompted to download the Facebook extension from the Marketplace and then import it into your project.

 In order for your game to use Push Notifications they must be enabled here first otherwise they will not work.
 Local notifications on Android do not require the "GCM Sender ID", but you must add it should you wish to create remote notifications.

 If you want to enable achievements and leader boards from the Google, then you need to check the appropriate check box.
-Once you have ticked one of the services, you will be prompted to download and install the corresponding extension from the Marketplace (you may need to log into your YoYo Account before it can be downloaded), and then code the functionality into your game using the Achievements and Leader boards functions.
+Once you have ticked one of the services, you will be prompted to download and install the corresponding extension from the Marketplace and install it in your project, and then code the functionality into your game using the Achievements and Leader boards functions.
 Note that you will need to add your App Id from Google Play into this tab for the services to work (this can be found from your Google Play Developers dashboard).

 If you are using any Amazon Services, you need to tick the "Enable Amazon API's" check box.
-Once you have ticked this, you will be prompted to download and install the corresponding extension from the Marketplace (you may need to log into your YoYo Account before it can be downloaded).
+Once you have ticked this, you will be prompted to download and install the corresponding extension from the Marketplace.
 The Amazon API does not hook into the built in leader board functions (like the Google APIs do) but instead has all the functions included as part of the extension.

 From this tab you can change some of the permissions that your game may request within the Android Manifest.
 GameMaker: Studio allocate permissions automatically as required, however you may find you require a permission for your game that we haven't assigned in which case tick the requisite permission box on the tab.
 The list below outlines those that are available: